Mikhail Lomonosov: Legacy

 His granddaughter Sophia Konstantinova (1769–1844) married Russian military hero and statesman General Nikolay Raevsky.
 His great-granddaughter was Princess Maria (Raevskaya) Volkonskaya, the wife of the Decembrist Prince Sergei Volkonsky.

-The city of Lomonosov, Russia (former Oranienbaum, Russia from 1710 to 1948), and a lunar crater bear his name, as does a crater on Mars and the asteroid 1379 Lomonosowa.
+The city of Lomonosov, Russia (formerly Oranienbaum), and a lunar crater bear his name, as do a crater on Mars and the asteroid 1379 Lomonosowa.
 A Russian satellite launched in 2016 was named Mikhailo Lomonosov after him.
 The Imperial Porcelain Factory, Saint Petersburg was renamed after him from 1925 to 2005.
 In 1948, the underwater Lomonosov Ridge in the Arctic Ocean was named in his honor.

 Lomonosov Bridge in Saint Petersburg was named after the polymath.
 Originally called Tchernyshov Bridge (Chernyshev Bridge) in honour of Count Grigory Tchernyshov (Chernyshev) one of Peter the Great's most prominent generals, whose estates were located nearby, the bridge was erected in 1785−1987, and replaced a wooden bridge which had previously stood at the site.
 It was one of seven moveable stone bridges of similar design crossing the Fontanka River, built simultaneously with the river's granite embankments.
 Only Lomonosov Bridge and Staro-Kalinkin Bridge have survived more or less intact.

-Moscow's Domodedovo airport is officially named after Lomonosov.
+Moscow's Domodedovo Airport is officially named after Lomonosov.

 The Lomonosov Gold Medal was established in 1959 and is awarded annually by the Russian Academy of Sciences to a Russian and a foreign scientist.

 Lomonosovskaya Station on the Nevsko-Vasileostrovskaya Line of the Saint Petersburg Metro is named after him.
 It was opened in 1970.